Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Related Work

-There can be an error in the in the modeling of the vehicle dynamics due to expensiveness of accurate modeling in vehicles with complex dynamics (\eg quadrotor drones) or due to noise in the system (\eg due to friction or environmental factors).
-To capture how such an error can affect the prediction, error covariance matrix $P$ is constructed via linearizing the transition function by differentiating it \wrt the State, forming the Jacobian Matrix $F$, and \wrt the process noise, forming the process noise covariance matrix $Q$. as shown in \eq{\ref{eq:ekf_predict_P}}.
+The formulation of $f$ differs from vehicle to vehicle based on the hardware(\eg motor) and the physical characteristics(\eg wheel size).
+There can be an error in the modeling of the vehicle dynamics due to expensiveness of accurate modeling in vehicles with complex dynamics (\eg quadrotor drones) or due to noise in the system (\eg due to friction or environmental factors).

-Due to the linearization process, true error covariance is approximated as an error covariance matrix.
-The error covariance matrix is used to create Kalman Gain in the next stage, responsible for how the state should update based on the difference between the predicted and the observed. \textit{The differential between the approximation and the true covariance matrix as well as the error in the modeling of transition contributes to creating a space that the attacker can exploit.}